megmcca/lammps/doc/src/fix_rigid_meso.rst

 ----------

-The keyword/value option pairs are used in the following ways.

 The *reinit* keyword determines, whether the rigid body properties are re-initialized between run commands.
 With the option *yes* (the default) this is done, with the option *no* this is not done.
 Turning